10 Wedding Photography Tips for Beginners

-Tips for Beginner Wedding Photography
+Tips for Wedding Photography

 Every wedding photographer started with their first wedding.
 They were doing beginner wedding photography and learning the business.
 From that, they continued to develop their portfolio, their eye and their strategy for shooting weddings.
 It often helps for people to break into the business by assisting other photographers and getting comfortable in the fast-paced wedding environment.
 However, some choose to dive in head first and just start shooting wedding photography.

-Booking Wedding Photography as a Beginner
+Book Wedding Photography as a Beginner

 Some couples are willing to work with beginner wedding photographers for a lower price.
 You can often find these kinds of listings on Craigslist, Facebook and other gig listing sites.
 Another option for beginner wedding photographers is to place your own ads out there letting people know that you're looking to start shooting weddings.